BarryTan14/TechJam/backend/README.md

 - **Monitoring**: Prometheus metrics and Grafana dashboards
 - **Webhooks**: Real-time notifications for data changes
 - **Batch Operations**: Bulk CRUD operations for efficiency

+## 📋 System Status

+The backend automatically detects and handles:

+- **MongoDB Available**: Full production mode with data persistence
+- **MongoDB Unavailable**: Offline mode with mock data (fully functional API)
+- **Data Migration**: Automatic addition of timestamp fields to existing data
+- **Error Recovery**: Graceful fallbacks for all operations

+---

+**Note**: This system is designed for production use with automatic fallback capabilities.
+All CRUD operations work identically whether connected to MongoDB or running in offline mode.